header gardeners

 Small fine leaves with bright yellow flowers in spring full of nector, which attract the tui and bellbird.
 A great garden specimen which grows up to 10 metres tall.

-Olearia cheesemanii - streamside tree daisy
+Olearia cheesemanii - Streamside tree daisy

 LIkes water.
 Pretty white daisy flowers.
 Planted in several parts of the garden which receive water run-off, to see where it is most happy.